imagingbook/latex-dom/README.md

 # LaTeX DOM Parser

-An alpha version of a LaTeX DOM Parser that converts a LaTeX document to a tree of nodes the represent various elements, such as text, spaces, commands, etc. The tree always starts with a `RootNode`.
+An experimental version of a LaTeX DOM Parser that converts a LaTeX document to a tree of nodes the represent various elements, such as text, spaces, commands, etc. The tree always starts with a `RootNode`.

 The current API is subject to future changes.